pczarn/cfg/README.md

 ### Generating symbols

 The easiest way of generating symbols is with the `sym` method.
-The start symbol isn't generated, because it's constant for all grammars.
+The library is unaware of the start symbol.

 ```rust
 let mut grammar: Cfg = Cfg::new();